Login Sign in

 veterinarian treating dog with heart failure

-The treatment of congestive heart failure can vary widely, depending on the dog’s condition at the time of diagnosis.
+Treatment for CHF can vary depending on the dog’s condition at the time of diagnosis.
 Dogs with only mild signs may be treated on an outpatient basis with oral medications.
 These medications are designed to improve the heart’s function, aid circulation, and remove excess fluid from the body.

 Medications for Dogs With Congestive Heart Failure